Tiny Wings: Development

 Designer Andreas Illiger made the game with the "dream of flying" and positive emotions in mind.
 He wanted to contrast games that are "destructive and negative."
 When designing the game, he designed it while considering whether a 1.5-year-old child could play it.
+According to Illiger, the core mechanic of Tiny Wings is inspired by Nathan McCoy's Wavespark.
 Development took about seven months, with little changing from the original concept.

 Reception

 The game has received highly positive reviews.
 Many reviewers praised the game's simple gameplay but complex nuances.
 IGN gave the game a score of 8.0/10 and said that it "comes together as a very playable simple pleasure."
 Slide to Play gave the game a perfect 4/4 and said that the game is "brilliant in its simplicity, originality, and ability to keep you coming back again and again."
-Games Pundit gave the game 8.5/10 saying that "It’s one of those games that you can just pick up and play to eat up 10 minutes of time and have some fun too."
+Games Pundit gave the game 8.5/10 saying that "It's one of those games that you can just pick up and play to eat up 10 minutes of time and have some fun too."
 The game was featured by Apple senior vice president Scott Forstall as a "mind controllingly addictive game" at Apple's 2011 Worldwide Developer's Conference.
 During the 15th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Tiny Wings for "Casual Game of the Year".